amitjoy/osgi-scr-graph/README.md

 #### DOT Graph

-Copy the DOT graph representatation format to a file having an extension of `.dot` and execute the following to convert them to PNG/SVG
+Copy the DOT graph representation format to a file having an extension of `.dot` and execute the following to convert them to PNG/SVG

 * `dot -Tpng filename.dot -o filename.png`
 * `dot -Tsvg filename.dot -o filename.svg`